mandelsoft/documents/objectrelations/README.md

 responsible for particular usage contexts, typically inside a namespace. *They are provided by users of a resource type.* And here we easily can see, that Validating Admission Policies cannot be used, because they are cluster-scoped resources.
 And this although, concerning their expressiveness, they would be able to describe such constraints.
 So, the design of this new mechanism is not applicable for a common use case according the semantics of the problem domain, it is just an adaptation of the already existing mechanism of Validating Admission Webhooks.
 To use it to solve the context problem, you have to leave your trust-domain and require cluster privileges.

 For sure, those two kinds of constraints have nothing to do with the wish to restrict users in a context or trust domain to set specific values or value combinations.
 For example, only selected users should be able to set a high priority.
-All those values are valid in the context, but not all users may be allowed to set those values.
+All those values, including those special ones, are valid in the context, but not all users may be allowed to set those values.
+And second, the possible set of values or value combinations in a context is a subset of the possibilities allowed by the domain validation.

 A basic takeaway is, that it would be a good practice to use some *Policy* resources only for context-related constraints.
 And handling of such resources must be authorizable locally to the related namespace.
 This expresses the local character of such constraints in contrast to constraints intrinsic to a particular resource type.
+And this validation is different from the authorization to do particular changes, although this is also a context-local decision.

 Returning to our initial problem with cross-namespace references we can see the following:
 - the resource structure and the domain validation should allow and accept such references, because there is no technical constraint against it.